 Chief of Police Roy Minter recognized the promotion of Lt.
 Faquita Small-Lloyd, a 22 year veteran of the police department, who previously worked as the Forensics Supervisor.
 She is now assigned to Central Precinct.
 Lt.
 Joseph Toth, a 22 year veteran, was also recognized for his promotion.
 Lt.
 Toth was previously assigned to the Internal Affairs Division and is now assigned to Central Precinct as well.

-Two women and twelve men made up today’s graduating class after completing eight weeks at the Savannah Police Patrol School and 11 weeks of training at the Georgia Public Safety Training Center in Garden City.
+Two women and 12 men made up today’s graduating class after completing eight weeks at the Savannah Police Patrol School and 11 weeks of training at the Georgia Public Safety Training Center in Garden City.
 Their family and friends joined them on stage, where they were ceremoniously inducted into the department by the pinning on of their official badges.

 “The Savannah Police Department has provided you with the opportunity, training and equipment you need to start your career, but our commitment doesn’t stop there,” said Chief Roy Minter to the newly graduated officers and promoted lieutenants. ” We are a family.
 We are here to support you, and we expect you to continue to support each other, the department and the communities we serve.”